 Choose one or two countries if you have less than 2 weeks in Europe and visit more places in the country instead of hopping around.
 Not only you get to explore more of the country’s culture, people, food and attractions, you will also save quite a lot on inter-country transportation as travelling domestic is usually cheaper.

 Every season is unique and we have been to all four seasons for different purposes.
 In general spring and autumn has the best weather among all seasons.

 When comes to savings on hotel, summer and winter have the most hotel offers!
 The discount on hotels in summer and winter can be as high as 50% compared to other dates.
 This is due to off-peak seasons for business travellers.
 Most city hotels in Europe depend on business travellers who are able to pay much premium rate just to participate in the conference.
 However, during these seasons, most are away on holiday thus city hotels tend to offer higher discounts.

 But the opposite is also true for vacation destinations like beaches and ski resorts tend to be more expensive during summer and winter as most vacationers flocks for holiday.

-Not only that, summer and winter are the seasons for Sales.
+Not only that, but summer and winter are also the seasons for Sales.
 If you are into shopping, these are the seasons to visit!
 There is more daylight in Summer where sunsets at 10 pm thus allowing more sightseeing time compare to winter.
 However, summer can be miserably hot (more than 40 degree Celsius) especially Southern Europe in August.
 It is best to avoid to visit these places during this period.
 (Most shops are closed in Italy in Aug)

 The season for Northern Lights will start from September to March and we were lucky to catch the magical lights on 2 separate trips in Finland and Iceland.